Last Updated: January 6, 2025

 Start-to-Finish (SF): A task can only be finished when another task starts, and it is less commonly used.

 Critical Path Method: The Critical Path Method (CPM) in Microsoft Project is a crucial project management technique used to determine the longest path of planned tasks necessary to complete a project.
-By identifying this path, CPM helps calculate the longest path, selecting the earliest the project can finish.
+By identifying this path, CPM helps calculate the longest route, selecting the earliest the project can finish.
 Here's a breakdown of how this method works in Microsoft Project:

 Task Sequencing: The first step in using CPM is to break down the project into individual tasks and then sequence them based on their dependencies.
 This involves establishing relationships between functions, such as Finish-to-Start (FS), Start-to-Start (SS), Finish-to-Finish (FF), and Start-to-Finish (SF).

-Identifying the Critical Path: Microsoft Project then identifies the critical path, the longest path through the task network.
+Identifying the Critical Path: Microsoft Project then identifies the critical path, which is the longest path through the task network.
 This path dictates the project's minimum completion time because it comprises tasks that, if delayed, would delay the entire project.

 Analyzing Task Slack: The software also calculates the slack (or float) for each task when a task can be delayed without affecting the project's end date.
 Tasks on the critical path have zero slack, meaning any delay in these tasks directly impacts the project's completion date.